northgrove/AzureSecurityTraining/README.md

 - **No automatic charges** – During the registration process, you should enter your credit card information to complete the identity verification process.
 > ⚠️ Warning: you won't be charged unless you choose to upgrade the subscription.
 Before the end of your first 30 days, you'll be notified and have the chance to upgrade and start paying only for the resources you use beyond the free amounts.
+> The organizor or instructor, etc taks no responsibility for any cost this lab my generate in your subscription.

 ### Instructions:
 1. Open an **In-Private** session in your web browser and navigate to https://azure.microsoft.com/en-us/free